KNOW YOUR RIGHTS:

 Additional requirements for misdemeanor automatic sealing:

-- On the date of your conviction, you were not also convicted of—or received a deferral-dismissal for—another offense not listed above
+- On the date of your conviction or deferred dismissal, you were not also convicted of—or received a deferred-dismissal for—another offense not listed above

 - Seven years have passed since the conviction date